 - Build and maintain close relationships with children and grandchildren.

-- Move to an independent living community as they have full schedules of activities and amenities.
+- Move to a retirement community as they have full schedules of senior living activities and amenities.

-Get into volunteering to increase feelings of fulfilment and happiness.
+Get into volunteering to increase feelings of fulfillment and happiness.